-Over the past year, the management of haemophilia has had to rapidly adapt to the ever-changing circumstances of the COVID-19 pandemic.
-While people with bleeding disorders are not at greater risk of contracting COVID-19 or developing severe COVID-19 infection than the general population, the shift in focus of healthcare systems and resources to COVID-19 patients has meant that accessing the usual standard of care for haemophilia has been problematic in many countries.
+It has been shown that people with bleeding disorders are not at greater risk of contracting COVID-19 or developing severe COVID-19 infection than the general population.
+However, the shift in focus of healthcare systems and resources to COVID-19 patients has meant that accessing the usual standard of care for haemophilia has been problematic in many countries.

 Face-to-face access to haemophilia treatment centres (HTCs) and other healthcare facilities has been curtailed to reduce the risk of COVID-19 infection.
 This has affected the delivery of replacement therapies and immune tolerance induction treatment, consultations, medical follow up and laboratory testing.

-Together, the World Federation of Hemophilia, European Association for Haemophilia and Allied Disorders, European Haemophilia Consortium and US National Hemophilia Foundation have provided practical guidance on topics such as potential haemostatic precautions, using the smallest gauge needle possible and monitoring to help healthcare professionals communicate with and vaccinate people with bleeding disorders as safely as possible.
-This guidance and continuing conversations between physicians and patients will hopefully reassure and encourage people with bleeding disorders to be vaccinated against COVID‑19.
+Together, the World Federation of Hemophilia, European Association for Haemophilia and Allied Disorders, European Haemophilia Consortium and US National Hemophilia Foundation have provided practical guidance on topics such as potential haemostatic precautions, using the smallest gauge needle possible, and monitoring.
+This guidance, and continuing conversations between physicians and patients, will hopefully reassure and encourage people with bleeding disorders to have their COVID jabs.

 Along with the hope that COVID-19 vaccines will allow societies to return to some semblance of normality in the near future, questions remain on how far reaching the changes to the management of bleeding disorders will be and what effects these changes will have on patients, carers and healthcare professionals over the longer term.

 At Bioscript, we are proud to support our clients in the haemophilia therapy area.
-If you would like to know more about our experience in haemophilia and other bleeding disorders, please get in touch!
+If you would like to know more about our experience in haemophilia and other bleeding disorders, please get in touch.